 PAFF AND UW SCHOOL OF EDUCATION

 The objective of the program, implemented jointly with the University of Warsaw, is to prepare candidates to teacher profession.
-At present, this one-year postgraduate full-time studies that closely combines theory with practice are addressed to graduates of MA/MSc studies in Polish language and math.
-The innovative curriculum was developed in cooperation with Teachers College, Columbia University.
+At present, this one-year postgraduate full-time studies that closely combines theory with practice are addressed to graduates of MA/MSc studies in Polish language, math, biology and history.
+The innovative curriculum was developed in cooperation with Teachers College, Columbia University, New York.

 “You are on an adventure, but the one that is excellently planned,” the Director of the School ...